CoMakery/algorand-security-token/README.md

 | ["mint"](bin/mint.sh) | Create new tokens from the reserve | contract admin |
 | ["burn"](tests/burn.test.js) | Destroy tokens from a specified address | contract admin |
 | ["transfer"](tests/transfer_restrictions.test.js) | Transfer from one account to another | any opted in account |

+# Q&A

+## (QSP-5) Users can have their tokens burnt, what keeps this from happening by accident or unilateraly?

+To mitigate the centralization of this power, mint and burn functionality should be controlled by multi-sig accounts that are native to Algorand where possible.
+It is safer to enforce multi-sig using Algorands multi-sig keys than it is to implement multi-sig functionality in the Algorand smart contract.